wangy325/endlessriver/content/en/posts/1_first_en_post.md

 ### Hint

+> A customized shortcode based on  hugo book theme.

-There are 3 levels of hints: info warning and danger.
+There are 3 levels of hint: info warning and danger.
 And could be used like this:

 ```tpl {linenos=false}
 {{</* hint info */>}}